grafana/grafanacon-custom-data-source-plugin/README.md

 7. `mage -v && docker compose up` (or specify the build for your machine to speed it up ex: `mage -v build:linuxARM64`)
 9. open http://localhost:3000

-Note: Hotel wifi can be spotty and `npm install` can take a while to run.
+Note: Conference wifi can be spotty and `npm install` can take a while to run.
 If npm install is taking forever consider using your phone as a hotspot temporarily!
 Or wait a few minutes and try again!
 Or if your neighbor's is working, consider pairing together.

 ## Our Target API: Seattle Open Data -- Road Weather Station